andrekovac/explain-programming/content/blog/javascript/index.md

 }
 ```

-Explanation: `i` would not present in function in for loop.
-By creating a closure it then is present in the inner function returned.
+**Explanation**: `i` would not be present in function in for loop.
+By creating a *closure*, it then is present in the inner function returned.

 ## Web Requests

-The global `fetch` function is an easier way to make web requests and handle responses than using an `XMLHttpRequest`.
+The global `fetch` function is an easier way to make web requests and handle responses compared to using an `XMLHttpRequest`.

 #### XMLHttpRequest

+Example:

 ```js
 function loadDoc() {